Accelerating Quadratic Transform and WMMSE: Quadratic Transform

-\section{Accelerated Quadratic Transform}
+\begin{remark} The connection of the quadratic transform to the gradient projection was initially proposed in \cite{ZP_MM+} for the WSR problem (which is a log-ratio type of FP problem), as specified in Section \ref{sec:other_MFP}.
+This paper extends this connection considerably. \end{remark}

-When connecting the quadratic transform to the gradient projection in Section \ref{subsec:gradient}, we already implicitly devise an iterative algorithm for the FP problem, as summarized in Algorithm \ref{algorithm:GQT} and referred to as the nonhomogeneous quadratic transform method because of the use of Lemma \ref{lemma:Taylor}.
-But is Algorithm \ref{algorithm:GQT} more efficient than Algorithm \ref{algorithm:QT}?
+\subsection{Accelerated Quadratic Transform}

 In terms of the per-iteration complexity, it is evident that Algorithm \ref{algorithm:GQT} is more efficient since it does not\footnote{Notice that Algorithm \ref{algorithm:GQT} still requires computing the $\ell\times\ell$ matrix inverse when updating $\underline\by$.
 Actually, this matrix inverse can be also eliminated by applying Lemma \ref{lemma:Taylor} one more time, and consequently it would introduce a new group of auxiliary variables.
 We do not consider this straightforward extension in this paper because $\ell$ is quite small in our application cases and thus it is unnecessary to eliminate the matrix inverse in \eqref{QT:y}.} require computing matrix inverse for the iterative update of $\underline\bx$.
+The overall complexity is however much more difficult to examine because it also depends on how many iterations the algorithm entails to reach the convergence.
+Algorithm \ref{algorithm:QT} uses $f_q(\underline\bx,\underline\by)$ to approximate the original objective $f_o(\underline\bx)$ from below, while Algorithm \ref{algorithm:GQT} further uses $f_t(\underline\bx,\underline\by,\underline\bz)$ to approximate $f_q(\underline\bx,\underline\by)$ from below, i.e.,